 As you can see in the image, lines drawn across the tight muscles and weakened muscles form an X; this is why the condition is called Upper Cross.
-There is also a condition called Lower Cross Syndrome.
-A later article will discuss LCS.
+There’s also a condition called Lower Cross Syndrome.
+A future article will discuss LCS.

 What Does This Have to Do With Rotation?